NeuroTechX/ntx_slack_archive/eegdata.md

  >FFT removes the time information.  so you chose some kind of binning strategy (i.e. what size epoch windows you want to look at) and then fourier transform yields a histogram of power at different frequency bands.

+5/14/2017 2:02 AM

+ **octonomy** :

+ >DWT is similar, but it retains the time information